openmrs/openmrs-module-patientmatching/doc/readme.txt

     patientmatching.serializationDirectory
         The location of the serialization folder to be used when matching patients, can be absolute or relative path, defaults to patientmatching/serial in the OpenMRS application data directory.

+    patientmatching.unknownPatientAttributeTypeUuid
+        The uuid of the person attribute type that is used to mark a patient as unknown, this assumes the attribute type takes strings values where true is the value for the unknown patient.

 Please refer to the OpenMRS settings page in the application for a complete list of all global properties for the module.